Download report: FamilyEngagementTech

 “Often, an unengaged family is one who is at either end of a communication spectrum – either completely unreached, or conversely, overwhelmed with the amount of communication.
 A district wide approach to family engagement consistent at the class, grade, school, and district level can help with both reaching and simplifying conversation for and with all of these families,” says Eden Jones-Hinds, a principal in Houston ISD.

-How are we engaging?
+How are we engaging school families?

 Districts report using 12+ methods to communicate and engage families ranging from flyers, to websites, to phone calls.
 Of the twelve methods used, in-person events and phone calls were ranked first in effectiveness.
 However, when asked to identify their biggest challenges in fostering family engagement, the top answer was “Parents and families not having time for events,” followed by “Low event attendance” and “Difficulty reaching and maintaining contact with parents.”